The-Python-Dev/flipodoro/README.md

 - Flip clock display with satisfying flip animation on every tick
 - Three session types: Focus, Short Break, and Long Break
-- Fully customisable session durations
+- Fully customisable session durations (1-99 minutes)
+- Session dots indicator showing progress through your Pomodoro cycle
+- Session-based accent colors (red / teal / purple)
+- Focus mode: fullscreen, distraction-free (ESC to exit)
 - Dark theme easy on the eyes for long sessions
-- Focus mode: fullscreen, distraction-free (ESC to exit)
 - Keyboard shortcuts for quick control
+- Settings persist between sessions
+- Zero third-party dependencies — pure Python standard library
 - Offline-first: no accounts, no cloud, just a timer
 - Standalone .exe: send to friends, they double click, it works

+---

+## How It Works

+Pick a session type, hit Space, and get to work.
+When the timer completes, Flipodoro moves you to the next session automatically.
+Focus, break, focus, break — the Pomodoro rhythm, without the noise.

+Press **F** to enter Focus Mode for fullscreen distraction-free work.
+Press **ESC** to exit.

 ---